alessandrocasalino/Courses-Materials/README.md

-# Courses-Materials
+# Courses

-Material for some courses
+In this repository, material for some courses I taught in the past years.

+## Programming
+- C++ Templates (Programming School at Cineca)
+- OpenMP (Parallel Programming School at Politecnico di Milano)